kennethrrosen/qubes-for-journalists/README.md

 journoQUBES
 =========================

-Steps taken to harden Qubes (4.1.0) on a Librem 14 (750G-LUKS encrypted drives, 64G RAM).
-Despite the security of the Purism laptop, I took additional steps (hardware, software) to add enhanced security.
-This is a working list as I go through the intitialization of the OS, a running tab of work done to it for future reference and backup purposes; also, for future project on journalist digital security.
+This is a working list as I go through the intitialization of the Qubes 4.1.1 (on a Librem 14), a running tab of work done to it for future reference and backup purposes; also, for future project on journalist digital security.
 It is also a description of my various Qubes and their setups.

 NOTE: Qubes is as the hardest possible OS for journalists as a daily driver.
 (TAILS is the preferred choice for in-a-pinch necessity, emergencies, and use under opressive regimes with active net-monitoring.)
 Nevertheless, the steps below consider a threat model in the grey area between levels 2 - 3 (of 4) of the Cupwire standard (https://www.cupwire.com/threat-modeling/).
 I've found this middle ground idylic for most foreign correspondents who are often already operating (or seeking to operate) with this level of anonymity.
 Much of this repository was created from various sources in an attempt to centralize tools for journalists.
 If credit is not cited where credit is do, please let me know and I will rectify.

-Best Practices
+digital and personal security best practices
 --------
-### TKKT
 - LUKS encrypt all harddrives in installation configuration
 - too many levels of complexity leads to user error; eliminate attack surface, but make your security measures convenient and practical
 - set the Qubes, Debian and Whonix package updates to Tor onion service repositories